undertherain/game_workshop/examples/tank_battle/README.md

 # Tank battle

 A local tank game built to exercise the [top-down framework](../../framework/README.md).
-The pine-tree explorer remains separately available as `examples.tank_world`.

 From the repository root (Python 3 with `raylib==5.5.0.4`):